sepisoad/sqt/readme.md

 # Sepi's Quake Tools (SQT)

-SQT is a set of commands to work with quake 1 files The code is licensed under GNU general public license version 3 (GPLv3)
+SQT is a set of commands to work with quake 1 files.

+The code is licensed under GNU general public license version 3 (GPLv3)

 # How to build
-todo
+The build commands need some refinement, but the code itself is easy to compile and fully portable.
+My priority is to get the code into the desired state first, after which I’ll update the Makefile to streamline the build process.

 # How to use

-SQT comes with a lot of sub commands to work with various quake files items marked as '✅' are already implemented items marked as '❌' are NOT implemented YET
+SQT comes with a lot of sub commands to work with various quake files.

+items marked as ✅ are already implemented.

+items marked as ❌ are NOT implemented YET.

 ## to level commands
 - pak: this command deals with the .PAK files